← Reference Deep-Dives Reference Deep-Dive · 9 min read

 The format and depth of platform-generated reports directly affect how much additional work agencies must do.
 Some vendors provide raw data dumps that require extensive synthesis.
 Others generate polished reports that may not align with agency branding or client expectations.

 The ideal platform produces comprehensive insights that agencies can customize rather than recreate.
 Look for structured findings organized around research objectives, supporting evidence linked to specific participant responses, and clear implications for decision-making.
-User Intuition's sample reports demonstrate how AI-generated insights can be both thorough and presentation-ready.
+User Intuition’s research reports demonstrate how AI-generated insights can be both thorough and presentation-ready.

 Equally important is multimodal output.
 Clients increasingly expect video clips showing customers in their own words, not just written summaries of what they said.
 Platforms that capture video, audio, and text provide agencies with richer material for client presentations and stakeholder alignment.